AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/consent-and-preferences/onetrust.md

 ---
 keywords: Experience Platform;home;popular topics;OneTrust
 solution: Experience Platform
-title: (Beta) Create a dataflow for a OneTrust source using the Flow Service API
+title: (Beta) Create a dataflow for a OneTrust Integration source using the Flow Service API
-description: Learn how to connect Adobe Experience Platform to OneTrust using the Flow Service API.
+description: Learn how to connect Adobe Experience Platform to OneTrust Integration using the Flow Service API.
 ---
-# (Beta) Create a dataflow for a [!DNL OneTrust] source using the [!DNL Flow Service] API
+# (Beta) Create a dataflow for a [!DNL OneTrust Integration] source using the [!DNL Flow Service] API

 >[!NOTE]
 >
->The [!DNL OneTrust] source is in beta.
+>The [!DNL OneTrust Integration] source is in beta.
 Its features and documentation are subject to change.
 For information on using beta-labelled sources, see the [sources overview](../../../../home.md#terms-and-conditions).

-The following tutorial walks you through the steps to create a source connection and a dataflow to bring both historic and scheduled consent data from [[!DNL OneTrust]](https://my.onetrust.com/s/contactsupport?language=en_US) to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+The following tutorial walks you through the steps to create a source connection and a dataflow to bring both historic and scheduled consent data from [[!DNL OneTrust Integration]](https://my.onetrust.com/s/contactsupport?language=en_US) to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 >[!IMPORTANT]
 >
->This documentation page was created by the [!DNL OneTrust] team.
+>This documentation page was created by the [!DNL OneTrust Integration] team.
 For any inquiries or update requests, [please contact them directly](https://my.onetrust.com/s/contactsupport?language=en_US).

 ## Prerequisites

-Before you can connect [!DNL OneTrust] to Platform, you must first retrieve your access token.
-For detailed instructions on finding your access token, see the [[!DNL OneTrust] OAuth 2 guide](https://developer.onetrust.com/docs/api-docs-v3/b3A6MjI4OTUyOTc-generate-access-token).
+Before you can connect [!DNL OneTrust Integration] to Platform, you must first retrieve your access token.
+For detailed instructions on finding your access token, see the [[!DNL OneTrust Integration] OAuth 2 guide](https://developer.onetrust.com/docs/api-docs-v3/b3A6MjI4OTUyOTc-generate-access-token).

-Furthermore, it is important to note that the [!DNL OneTrust] API specifications are being shared with Adobe for data ingestion.
+Furthermore, it is important to note that the [!DNL OneTrust Integration] API specifications are being shared with Adobe for data ingestion.

-The access token does not refresh automatically after it expires because system-to-system refresh tokens are not supported by [!DNL OneTrust].
+The access token does not refresh automatically after it expires because system-to-system refresh tokens are not supported by [!DNL OneTrust Integration].
 Therefore, it is necessary to make sure that the access tokens are updated in the connection before it expires.
 The maximum configurable lifespan for an access token is one year.

-## Connect [!DNL OneTrust] to Platform using the [!DNL Flow Service] API
+## Connect [!DNL OneTrust Integration] to Platform using the [!DNL Flow Service] API

-The following tutorial walks you through the steps to create a [!DNL OneTrust] source connection and create a dataflow to bring [!DNL OneTrust] data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+The following tutorial walks you through the steps to create a [!DNL OneTrust Integration] source connection and create a dataflow to bring [!DNL OneTrust Integration] data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ### Create a base connection {#base-connection}

 A base connection retains information between your source and Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
 The base connection ID allows you to explore and navigate files from within your source and identify the specific items that you want to ingest, including information regarding their data types and formats.

-To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL OneTrust] authentication credentials as part of the request body.
+To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL OneTrust Integration] authentication credentials as part of the request body.

 **API format**